epfl-cs358/2024sp-helping-hand/README.md

     - One _8mm_ diameter stainless steel bar, _290mm_ of length
     - One _8mm_ diameter stainless steel bar, _305mm_ of length
     - Two _8mm_ diameter stainless steel bar, _160mm_ of length
+    - Four _8mm_ rod bearings to slide on the bars
     - Two _5mm_ diameter stainless steel bars, _150mm_ of length
     - Eight _M4_ screws with nuts, _35mm_ of length
     - Eight _M2_ screws with nuts, _20mm_ of length